 Water and air temperatures consistently hover around 28-30 degrees Celsius, so its board shorts or bikini weather every day.
 That said, the sun can be relentless so we strongly advise using a surf shirt or rash vest.
 If you burn easily it may even be wise to wear leggings and a surf hat.

 Make sure to bring some good waterproof SPF 50+ sun cream for your body and zinc sun block for your face.
-We recommend Sett Surf as it’s all natural, reef friendly and stays put.
+We recommend Palm and Pine Skincare as it’s all natural, reef friendly and stays on through marathon sessions.

 The forecast looks terrible, what will we do?